velartrill/velartrill.github.io/orig/missing-in-action.md

 "I don't fucking know."

-Livkir sighs, and reaches under her pillow, pulling out the small metal folding knife Niltar always carries.
+Livkir sighs, and reaches under her pillow, pulling out the small metal flick knife Niltar always carries.
 "Thank you for being as predictable as usual, Nil," he says, ruffling her hair and clipping the knife to his robe.
 She scowls.

 "That's mine."

 "And you can have it back when I'm sure you're not going to do anything stupid with it. —Trying to fight me for it counts as stupid, Nili," he adds, as she swings a weak blow at him; he easily catches her wrist and pins her arm to the bed.
 "We both know how that ends."

 Niltar just crumples, rolling over on her side away from him and starting to sob again.
-Livkir strokes her back and pulls her gently into a sitting position; she collapses against his side, and he holds her close as she shakes quietly in his arms.
+Livkir strokes her back and pulls her gently into a sitting position; she collapses against his side, and he holds her close as she trembles quietly in his arms.

 "I promise you, I'm gonna--" he begins, but stops short at the sound of a faint, hesitant knock on the door.
-Niltar immediately begins to tremble.
+Niltar flinches, eyes suddenly fearful.

 "They're coming for me," she whispers, clinging to him.
 "They're coming for me too."

 "Shhh."
 Livkir hugs her tight.
-"I don't think *they'd* knock so quiet.
+"I don't think *they'd* be so polite as to knock.
 I'll go take care of it, whoever it is."

 He opens to door to find a young, short boy in a robe as golden as his fluffy, short-cropped hair standing outside the dormitory.
 The boy looks up in surprise, eyes widening with recognition.